experimentarium/times/docs/part-2/04-special-processes.md

 * - STG_MAXCYC (r,y,p)
   - Defines a limit for the storage cycling within each period, by giving the maximum number of cycles over the full lifetime for process **p**, region **r**.
 * - STG_SIFT (r,y,p,c,s)
   - Defines the storage process **p** as a special load-shifting storage process for commodity **c**, and defines the maximum fraction of shifted loads in proportion to the demand.
-See section {numref}`%s <load-shifting-storage>` for additional information.
+See section {numref}`%s <load-shifting-storage-processes>` for additional information.
 * - STGIN_BND (r,y,p,c,s,bd)
   - Bound on the input flow of commodity **c** of storage process **p** in a timeslice **s**.
 Units: Unit of the storage input flow.
 (Default value: none)
 * - STGOUT_BND (r,y,p,c,s,bd)